OsmanBil/Udacity-Build-A-Storefront-Backend/README.md

 # Database Setup and Connection

 Before running the backend, you need to set up and connect to the database.
-Make sure you have a compatible database installed - PostgreSQL
+Make sure you have a compatible database installed - PostgreSQL.

     1. Create a new database for this project.
     2. Set the necessary environment variables to connect to the database.
 Use the following environment variables: